-As I move closer to end my fifth year in Paro, I look back with mixed feelings.
+As I move closer to end my fifth year in Paro, I look back at my bygone year with mixed feelings.
 I have many moments to cherish and remember.
 I also look back to those nostalgic moments with great sense of satisfaction and contentment.

 I officially joined service in January 2006.
 It was a humble beginning then.
 We (me and my wife) rented an apartment below Rimpong Dzong.
-The apartment had a large living room, 2 bed room, 1 kitchen, 1 store and worst of all 1 rest room (toilet).
+The apartment had a large living room, 2 bed room, 1 kitchen, 1 store and worst of all 1 toilet.
 With few personal effects, virtually the whole apartment was empty.
 But we had to accept it just like we accept a tail of a pig as part of pork.
-My wife had lot to complain when I got home late because there were either many strangers peeping through our windows curtained partially with her kira or our empty apartment echoed like it did in the empty multipurpose hall.
+My wife had lot to complain when I got home late because there were either many strangers peeping through our windows curtained partially with her kira or our empty apartment echoed like it does in an empty cave.

 I feel that god has really heard and answered my prayers.
-I begin my day seeing my loved ones and I end my day feeling that I have served myself and the Zhung.
+I begin my day seeing my loved ones and I end my day feeling that I have served myself and the Government.
 Today I have enough amenities to accommodate guests in my house.
 Carton boxes are well replaced with wooden wardrobe and plastic drawers.
 As I enjoy news on Aljazeera in my bed room.
-I can also see my daughters enjoy ‘tom and jerry’, ‘Mr. Bean’, and ‘pink panther’ on twenty one inch color sony TV in the living room.
-I can occasionally afford to send items my parents like in the high up mountains of Shingkhar.
+I can also see my daughters enjoy ‘tom and jerry’, ‘Mr. Bean’, and ‘pink panther’ on other TV in the living room.
+I can occasionally afford to send items my parents like in Shingkhar.

 I have a loving Boss who gave me an idea of Blog and Blogging besides my normal and routine customs job.
 His acumen has made me more matured and manly.
 Not only that, I also have so many affectionate friends around me.
 Even though Customs (my job) has been a subject of controversy for many I have started loving it more.
-I fell ignorance and Stupidity in critics has led to ridicule such a noble profession.
+I feel people are ridiculing us out of sheer ignorance and Stupidity.

 Having been recognized and promoted to a level of Assistant Collector of Customs and Excise is even more blessing.
-It is a realization of yet another dream for not only me but also for two mountain dwellers,-my mom and dad, Three lovely growing daughters, my better half, and my Wife's parents.
+It is a realization of yet another dream for not only me but also for my mother and father, for my three lovely growing daughters, my better half, and for my Wife's parents.
 For me this is Gross National Happiness in its fullness.

 am I in middle class now?